 The Visitor Industry Task Force recommended that CBJ conduct regular public surveys on the impacts of tourism.
-The 2021 survey asked some of the same questions as previous surveys conducted in 1995, 1998, 2002, and 2006, allowing staff to compare data over time.
+The 2021 and 2022 surveys asked some of the same questions as previous surveys conducted in 1995, 1998, 2002, and 2006, allowing staff to compare data over time.
 There were also new questions and some that were based on previous questions but were modernized.
-The telephone survey consisted of 506 randomly selected Juneau residents.
-To qualify for the survey, residents had to have resided in Juneau in the summer of 2019 (the last regular visitor season, pre-pandemic).
-There was also a self-selected online component.
-CBJ plans to conduct additional surveys in coming years and has included funding for a 2022 survey in the Marine Passenger Fee budget.
+The telephone survey consisted of 500+ randomly selected Juneau residents.
+To qualify for the survey, residents had to have resided in Juneau the summer of the most recent visitor season.
+CBJ plans to conduct additional surveys in coming years and has included funding for a 2023 survey in the Marine Passenger Fee budget.

-Norwegian Cruise Lines’ proposed development at the Subport is currently under review by CBJ and by state and federal agencies.
+Huna Totem Corp’s proposed development at the Subport (formerly owned by Norwegian Cruise Lines) is currently under review by CBJ and by state and federal agencies.
 The Long Range Waterfront Plan amendment was approved on March 14, 2022.
 The next step is Planning Commission review of a Conditional Use Permit (CUP) application.
 If a CUP is approved, CBJ will enter into negotiations on a tidelands lease.
 The terms of the lease would be evaluated by the Assembly and put to a vote.

 (links will be activated as documents become available)